-32. ESS1 sets out the Borrower's responsibilities for assessing, managing and monitoring environmental and social risks and impacts associated with each stage of a project supported by the Bank that results to environmental and social outcomes consistent with the ESS.
+ESS1 sets out the Borrower's responsibilities for assessing, managing and monitoring 27. environmental and social risks and impacts associated with each stage of a project supported by the Bank that results to environmental and social outcomes consistent with the ESS.
 The Philippines has sufficient policy framework, especially Presidential Decree 1586 otherwise known as the Philippine Environmental Impact Statement System (PEISS) and its implementing rules and regulations, including administrative orders (principally Department Administrative Order or DAO 2003-30) and memorandum circulars which were issued by the Department of Environment and Natural Resources (DENR).
 The PEISS is fundamentally consistent with the core principles of ESS1, particularly in terms of the requirement for screening, scoping, assessment of the direct and indirect environmental and social risks/impacts throughout the development process; health impact assessment; independent review; and mitigation of adverse impacts.
 DAO 2003-30 also recognizes in the assessment and review process the relevant ESS standards under the mandate of other laws such as those pertaining to protected areas and ecosystem services, water resources, indigenous peoples, resettlement, grievance mechanisms, labor, climate change, socio-cultural heritage, among others.
-The release of the Environmental Clearance Certificate (ECC) leads to the next stage of project planning and acquisition of approvals from other government agencies and the local government units (LGUs) and the ECC and Environmental Impact Statement (EIS) report serves as guidance document to other agencies and LGUs in their decision making.
+The release of the Environmental Clearance Certificate (ECC) leads to the next stage of project planning and acquisition of approvals from other government agencies and the local government units (LGUs) and the ECC and Environmental Impact Statement

-&lt;sup>9 For the comprehensive discussion on the objectives and requirements of the 10 ESSs, refer to the WB's ESMF. https://pubdocs.worldbank.org/en/837721522762050108/Environmental-and-Social-Framework.pdf
+&lt;sup>7 For the comprehensive discussion on the objectives and requirements of the 10 ESSs, refer to the WB's ESF. https://pubdocs.worldbank.org/en/837721522762050108/Environmental-and-Social-Framework.pdf

-&lt;sup>10 Implementing Rules and Regulations of Presidential Decree No. 1586, Establishing the PEISS
+&lt;sup>8 Implementing Rules and Regulations of Presidential Decree No. 1586 , Establishing the PEISS